a couple and 2 children (one held by the woman) stand in front of their house which has scaffolding up on outside

 up to £5 million

-protect your property with empty home insurance
+protect your home with unoccupied property insurance

 If you’re planning to be away from your property for over 30 days – or if you’ve unexpectedly left your property vacant and don’t know when you’ll be back, get a quote with Homeprotect and protect your unoccupied property.
-Empty property insurance provides the protection you need.
+Unoccupied property insurance provides the protection you need.

 New Customer?